 Stakeholders must encourage implementation of realistic sector approaches, and work together to bridge the gap between them and the farmers.

 To attain this, FCA have recruit and train talented youths as Community Field Agents (CFAs).
 Their role is to raise awareness, and to build farmers capacity.
-CFAs who are local’s inhabitant in the cocoa communities they are responsible to, sensitize, and build farmers advocacy capacity, including organising workshops to educate farmers how to manage their farm as a cocoa entrepreneur.
-This will help to professionalised cocoa farming, and empower farmers particularly the smallholders representing their interests at national level by themselves.
+CFAs are local’s in the cocoa communities they are responsible to, group, sensitize, and build farmers capacity and to organise workshop to educate farmers on how to manage their farms as a business.